ceford/cefjdemos-data-jdm-help-en/articles/guided-tours/guided-tours.md

 ## Tips

-- To see trashed and archived tours, set the Status filter to 'All'.
+- To see trashed and archived tours, set the Status filter to *All*.
-- To empty the trash, set the Status filter to 'Trashed'.
-Select the tours to trash.
-In the toolbar, select 'Empty Trash'.
+- To empty the trash, set the *Status* filter to *Trashed*.
+Select the checkboxes for the tours to trash and then, in the toolbar, select *Empty Trash* from the *Actions* dropdown list.
 The associated steps are deleted as well.